Maliman-Org/BookWebService/README.md

 2. Create new database and name it "bookdb" then import the [sql file](https://github.com/Maliman-Org/BookWebService/blob/master/BooksService/bookdb.sql) . 💾

 3. Open a cmd window and type :
-          * "cd projectpath\BookWebService\BookClient\src\"
+          * "cd projectpath\BookWebService\BookClient\src\",
           * then "wsimport -Xnocompile http://localhost:8585/BookWS?wsdl" in order to generate the stub.

 4. Execute the class *BookService.java* to deploy the service.

 5. Execute the class *BookClient.java*.

-6. When the interface of our app appears, type the title of book to search for the click the search icon. 🔎
+6. When the interface of our app appears, type the title of book to search for, then click into search icon. 🔎

 7. You can like 👍 or dislike 👎 any searched book.